About your Water Quality

 Owners of private wells are responsible for making sure their home water supply is safe to drink.

-HEALTH and the University of Rhode Island have conducted assessments of the sources of all public water supplies in the state.
+The Office of Drinking Water and the University of Rhode Island have conducted assessments of the sources of all public water supplies in the state.
 Summaries for Community water suppliers’ are available from your water supplier or at the links below.